Accessible Course Checklist

 Course Lectures - Synchronous Video

 Synchronous instructional video -- lectures delivered live online using Zoom or a similar tool, present special challenges for the delivery of captions with instruction.
 Live video must be accompanied by sign language interpreters for live (Zoom) classes.
-Faculty and instructional staff should reach out to the Office of Disability Services to arrange sign language interpreters for live classes.
+Faculty and instructional staff should reach out to the Office of Student Accommodations and Testing to arrange sign language interpreters for live classes.
 Faculty and instructional staff are encouraged to find alternative methods of curriculum delivery, including video play back with captioning, to minimize expenses.

 Course Activities & Assignments